winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 ## FAQ
 ### Why are we including Wing for TypeScript in this spec?

-From an engineering and execution standpoint, Wing for TypeScript and Wing Preview 1.0 are two different tracks, and we can manage and release them independently.
+From an engineering and execution standpoint, Wing for TypeScript and Wing Cloud 1.0 are two different tracks, and we can manage and release them independently.

-From a launch/marketing perspective, we think that supporting TypeScript will be needed initially if we want people to be able to get to production with Wing Preview 1.0, which implies it's part of the MVP.
+From a launch/marketing perspective, we think that supporting TypeScript will be needed initially if we want people to be able to get to production with Wing Cloud 1.0, which implies it's part of the MVP.
 We want to make sure we reduce the barrier for customers as much as possible so that we can provide as much value to as many people as possible as part of this launch.

 We will make the final decision about the launch closer to the date.